Storm takes cold swipe at nation’s midsection

 Farther north, wind chills early Monday plunged as low as minus-40 and minus-50 in parts of Nebraska, Kansas and Colorado.

-In Texas, the power outages were tied to record-high demand, an electrical grid that is independent from surrounding states, low natural gas supplies, along with sky-high prices and reduced output from the state’s wind turbines.
+In Texas, the power outages were tied to record-high demand, an electrical grid that is independent from surrounding states, low natural-gas supplies, along with sky-high prices, and reduced output from the state’s wind turbines.

 The Electric Reliability Council of Texas (ERCOT), the umbrella organizations that oversees the state’s power grid, warned that it would continue to implement mainly short-term, rolling blackouts across the state.